Are you accepting new patients?

 Yes!
 We are accepting new patients.
 Please check out the new patient link at the top of our website with information regarding scheduling your first appointment.

-Nurse Practitioners are highly trained medical providers who are qualified to take care of the full scope of care we offer.
-Nurse practitioners can evaluate and diagnosis as well as prescribe medication and order imaging if needed.
+NPs and PAs are highly trained medical providers who are qualified to take care of the full scope of care we offer.
+All of our providers can evaluate and diagnosis as well as prescribe medication and order imaging if needed.
 You will receive the same quality of medical care from all of our providers at Ponce Primary Care.

 We ask most patients to see us once a year for a visit focused on prevention issues.
 For some younger patients in good health, these visits can occur every couple of years.
 Insurance companies generally allow one such visit per year which is not subject to copays and deductibles (there are insurance exceptions).
 It is usually not possible to cover the full range of indicated screening tests, lifestyle recommendations, immunizations etc. while also addressing medical problems during a single visit.